openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ### User Stories

-- As an OpenShift cluster administrator, I want to lower the amount of resources consumed by Prometheus in a supported way, so I can choose between different metrics collection profiles, e.g `full` or `minimal`.
+- As an user, I want to lower the amount of resources consumed by Prometheus in a supported way, so I can configure the clusters metrics collection profiles to `minimal`.
-- As an OpenShift developer, I want a supported way to collect a subset of the metrics exported by my operator and operands.
+- As a developer, I want a supported way to collect a subset of the metrics exported by my operator and operands.

 ### Goals